+Knowing how to cite sources correctly is one of the most important academic skills you will use throughout your studies.
 To cite sources, you acknowledge every idea, quote or fact you borrow with two linked parts: a short in-text citation in your writing and a full entry in a reference list or bibliography at the end.
 You do this in the referencing style your university requires – usually Harvard, APA, MLA, OSCOLA, IEEE or Vancouver.
-Citing correctly protects you from plagiarism and earns easy marks.
+Learning how to cite sources properly protects you from plagiarism, demonstrates the depth of your research, and earns easy marks that many students lose unnecessarily.

 Key takeaways